CityOfNewYork/nyco-wp-boilerplate/README.md

 ### Versioning

 You can version the repository with the latest release number.
 This will update the `composer.json`, `style.css` (WordPress theme file), `package.json`, and regenerate the `package-lock.json` file.
-It will then commit the file changes and tag the repository.
+Then, it will run an NPM Script named "version" that should be defined in the theme's `package.json` file.
+This script can run any any process that requires an update to the front-end styles or scripts dependent on the version of the `package.json`.
+Finally, it will commit the file changes and tag the repository.

     bin/version.sh <Release Number>